Vernon - updated mar 2025

 UPDATE DECEMBER 2023

 "Vernon" was recently met by a traveling family!
 They saw him briefly, but had nothing but good things to say about him.
 I pray that he finds his family ASAP.
 He's been waiting for far too long!
 From the family that met him: "Vernon is so perfect!
 He sits and watches and just soaks up his surroundings.
 He loves when someone comes over to him.
 I crouched down next to him and he got a bit bashful but kept peeking out.
 He was tiny but well cared for.
 They even have a special spina bifida seat for him to use.
-Vernon is definetly interactive and I did not see any institutional behaviors in him (I wasn't with him as much as I was with my daughter obviously but I saw him in action many times).
+Vernon is definitely interactive and I did not see any institutional behaviors in him (I wasn't with him as much as I was with my daughter obviously but I saw him in action many times).
 It is a really great place considering what it could be.
 He was able to turn and till a bit on the floor mats that I saw and he held onto toys.
 I'd say he was delayed a bit but interactive (not in his own world).
 Def reached out to the caregivers and wanted to form attachments it seemed.
 A little cutie!
 Vernon seemed to respond to the nannie's.
 They spoke in his native language, but he seemed to respond appropriately.
 He makes noises and maybe even words.
 He did seem to follow directions and was told to "shh be quiet" when we had our Halloween party when the music started and he seemed to listen.
 He did act like a toddler though, not an infant".

 Vernon is now listed with Reece's Rainbow!
 His update reads: